awinogradov/bem-ng/README.md

 This README also available in [russian](https://github.com/verybigman/bem-ng/blob/master/README.ru.md).

-Library for using AngularJS MVC Framework in bem-projects.
+Library for using AngularJS in bem-projects.

 ### Dependencies